Xeoul/projects/README.md

-# projects
+# All the stuff I've written
-# School Work for Ref. or Archive
+# Archive of CS Work